pszemraj/utm-randomizer/README.md

 3. Run `npm run build` to build the extension
 4. Open Chrome and go to `chrome://extensions/`
 5. Enable "Developer mode"
-6. Click "Load unpacked" and select this directory
+6. Click "Load unpacked" and select this directory (the `manifest.json` expects icons at `assets/icons/`)
-7. The extension will now monitor your clipboard for UTM-tagged URLs
+7. The extension will now monitor your clipboard for tracking-heavy URLs

 ## How it works